fluencelabs/nox/docs/guides/kickstart.md

 }
 ```

-It almost does what we need!
-But we need more.
-We need to read and print the user name along these lines.
+It almost does what we need, except for reading a username.
 So, open `src/main.rs` in your editor, delete all the code in there, and paste the following:
 ```rust
 use std::env;